Mural Key

 Right central sector:

 (Right) An African-American breast cancer survivor, sees herself as a woman with many identities: a lesbian, a woman trying to heal her body while pursued by insurance companies and doctors wanting money, and an activist who pays tribute to Fannie Lou Hamer, the great African American civil rights activist who died of cancer in 1977.
 In this mirror, unlike in her world, many identities are revealed.
+(Center) An indigenous woman, during breast self exam, considers her choices for healing, including radiation and a traditional laying on of hands.
+She asks us to question the choices women have in responding to a diagnosis of breast cancer and who has access to choices. |

 (Left) Beth Sauerhaft, Founder of The Breast Cancer Oral History Action Project, in a Jewish tradition, remembers with a yortsite candle the death of her Aunt Dyna from breast cancer and the secrecy surrounding her aunt's diagnosis.
 With one hand Beth moves to break the silence about breast cancer.
 The mirror is cracked, but through the cracks leafy tendrils are growing.
 Out of brokeness, new life springs----the BCOHAP is an expression of that.